 Plenty of work to do across Bayly's portfolio

-Bayly has set an ambitious programme of work for himself and his ministry, embarking on regulatory reform in a range of sectors including banking, the supermarket duopoly, the Companies Act and capital markets, and the Accident Compensation Corporation
+Bayly has set an ambitious programme of work for himself and his ministry, embarking on regulatory reform in a range of sectors including banking, the supermarket duopoly, the Companies Act and capital markets, and the Accident Compensation Corporation.

 Bayly was given ministerial responsibility for ACC earlier this year, after a cabinet reshuffle in January.

-The minister is aiming to inject more competition into the economy.
+He's aiming to inject more competition into the economy.
 This will in part be done by updating the mergers and competition provisions of the Commerce Act, which Bayly said hasn't been reviewed in 20 years.

 An independent review has been commissioned to take stock of the Commerce Commission's structure and effectiveness, as Bayly focuses on competition.

-A review of the Fair Trading Act (FTA), described by the minister as a "major piece of work," will be launched this year, Bayly said.
+A review of the Fair Trading Act (FTA), described by the Minister as a "major piece of work," will be launched this year, Bayly said.

 The FTA is "a hugely consequential piece of legislation that covers everything from product safety and product descriptions through the contract terms and advertising statements," Bayly added.